'New York Times' sues Pentagon over media restrictions

 In May, Hegseth revealed new rules limiting reporters' ability to move through many parts of the Pentagon without a formally designated escort — a change that broke years of tradition spanning Democratic and Republican administrations.

-Then, in September came the policy demanding that news organizations sign an acknowledgement they would not disclose — or even seek — unauthorized material.
+Then, in September, came the policy demanding that news organizations sign an acknowledgment they would not disclose — or even seek — unauthorized material.
 Hegseth posted on social media, "The 'press' does not run the Pentagon — the people do."

 Hegseth is a veteran and former Fox News host who came to President Trump's attention through his television presence.
 Fox was among the outlets whose defense correspondents banded together to object to the policy — and who left the building as a result.